apache/kyuubi/docs/deployment/migration-guide.md

   Both Derby and SQLite are mainly for testing purposes, and they're not supposed to be used in production.
   To restore previous behavior, set `kyuubi.metadata.store.jdbc.database.type=DERBY` and `kyuubi.metadata.store.jdbc.url=jdbc:derby:memory:kyuubi_state_store_db;create=true`.
+* Since Kyuubi 1.8, if the directory of the embedded zookeeper configuration (`kyuubi.zookeeper.embedded.directory` & `kyuubi.zookeeper.embedded.data.dir` & `kyuubi.zookeeper.embedded.data.log.dir`) is a relative path, it is resolved relative to `$KYUUBI_HOME` instead of `$PWD`.
 * Since Kyuubi 1.8, PROMETHEUS is changed as the default metrics reporter.
 To restore previous behavior, set `kyuubi.metrics.reporters=JSON`.